LINSANITY03/LINSANITY03/README.md

 </div>

 - 👋 Hi, I’m @LINSANITY03 aka Pujan Thing.
-- 👀 I’m interested in new stuff.
+- 👀 I’m interested in creating software having real world impact and knowing how things worl.
-- 🌱 I’m currently learning anything/everything that helps me advance.
+- 🌱 I’m currently working on building AI agents with @robsca on @duck-soup.
 - 💞️ I’m looking to collaborate on open-source projects with interest in Finance, AI/ML as well as blockchains.
 - 📫 How to reach me pujantamang92@gmail.com